ogbinar/DataEngineeringPilipinas/README.md

 [Data Engineering Philippines | Meetup ](https://www.meetup.com/data-engineering-pilipinas/)

-Data Engineering Pilipinas is a community for data engineers, data analysts, data scientists, developers, AI / ML engineers, and users of closed and open-source data tools and methods/techniques in the Philippines.
+Data Engineering Pilipinas is a community for data engineers, data analysts, data scientists, developers, AI / ML engineers, and users of closed and open source data tools and methods / techniques in the Philippines.
+Data Engineering Pilipinas is a PyData group.

 This will serve as a repository of notes, thoughts, ideas, plans, dreams, datasets, analyses, and whatever else we think of.